 There are several ways you can meal plan in your bullet journal.
 I’m using a simple weekly spread to plan my meals.
 You can see whiteout was my friend this week (see my post on avoiding fear of messing up in your journal).
 I’m starting a new way of eating and am learning as I go.

-Track Your Food In Your Bullet Journal
+Track Your Food In Your Bullet Journal For Weight Loss

-I know, who wants to track their food?
+I know, who wants to track food?
 The thing is, when you track you pay more attention to what you are eating and are more likely to make better choices.
 When you don’t track, you might take a bite here and a bite there feeling like it isn’t a big deal.
 Yet there is a compound effect on how those calories impact you over time.
 They add up.
 I recommend reading the book The Compound Effect to learn how the little changes you make can add up to change your life.
 It is eye opening.

 Another way tracking can be effective is when you are doing an eating plan such as the ketogenic diet.
 In the ketogenic diet, you pay attention to your intake of fat, carbs, and protein.
 Your bullet journal spread can help you track these things.